Man alleged to have brandished machete as he set fire to his own house

 READ MORE: Non-compliant behaviour leads to man being tasered

-In mitigation defence representative Mr Mike Kelleher said Grimshaw had dropped a bottle of spirits on the floor and set light to it, then he put a rug on top when the neighbour came around.
+In mitigation defence representative Mr Mike Kelleher said Grimshaw had dropped a bottle of spirits on the floor and set light to it, then he put a rug on top.

 Grimshaw eventually put the fire out with a saucepan of water.